-This feature called Xbox app which allows you to take screenshots, screen record videos, and live stream the computer screen and game mode.
+This feature is called Xbox app which allows you to take screenshots, screen record videos, and live stream the computer screen and game mode.
 You can optimize your gaming laptop by activating its game mode.

 Now, press Win+G to display the Xbox where you’ll find the Game Mode option at the right end.
 You can enable it just by clicking on Game Mode.
 Once enabled, your operating system will run the games with optimum settings.

-4. Install Latest Version of DriverX Software
+4. Install the Latest Version of DriverX Software